kcraigo/Ang-Graph-AAD-WP/README.md

 ## Install the node packages

-In the directory containing package.json type ### npm install
+In the directory containing package.json type: npm install

 ## Development server